 “I don’t know what that means, but give me a hug.
 I insist.”

-“Clara,” she said.
+“Faith,” she said.

-“Anyway, God didn’t send me to you.
-I have a piece of food stuck in my teeth.
-I was ringing the nurse.”
-Burt slowly raised a finger and eventually aimed it at Clara.
-“They finally showed up not for me calling but the guy in the bed next to me was dying.
-So do you think that God killed the guy next to me in order for me to come and save you?”
+“No shit.
+Anyway, God didn’t send me.
+I had a piece of meat in my teeth.
+I rang the nurse.”
+Burt slowly raised a finger in her direction.
+“They finally showed up, but not for me.
+Guy in the bed next to me was dying.
+You think God killed him in order for me to come and save you?”